-5.2.5 Link Down Functionality
+5.5 Link Down Functionality

-The TLK10xL includes advanced link-down capabilities that support various real-time applications.
-The link-down mechanism of the TLK10xL is configurable and includes enhanced modes that allow extremely fast reaction times to link-drops.
+The TLK110 includes advanced link-down capabilities that support various real-time applications.
+The link-down mechanism of the TLK110 is configurable and includes enhanced modes that allow extremely fast reaction times to link-drops.

-Figure 5-9.
-TLK10xL Link Loss Mechanism
+Figure 5-3.
+TLK110 Link Loss Mechanism

-As described in Figure 5-9, the TLK10xL link loss mechanism is based on a time window search period, in which the signal behavior is monitored.
-The T1 window is set by default to reduce typical link-drops to less than 1 ms.
+As described in Figure 5-3, the TLK110 link loss mechanism is based on a time window search period, in which the signal behavior is monitored.
+The T1 window is set by default to reduce typical link-drops to less than 1ms.

-The TLK10xL supports enhanced modes that shorten the window called Fast Link Down mode.
-In this mode, which can be configured in Control Register 3 (CR3), address 0x000B, bits 3:0, the T1 window is shortened significantly, in most cases less than 10 μ s.
-In this period of time, there are several criteria allowed to generate link loss event and drop the link:
+The TLK110 supports enhanced modes that shorten the window called Fast Link Down mode.
+In this mode, which can be configured in Software Strap Control Register 3 (SWSCR3), address 0x000B, bits 3:0, the T1 window is shortened significantly, in most cases less than 10μs.
+In this period of time there are several criteria allowed to generate link loss event and drop the link:

-- 1. Count RX Error in the MII interface: When a predefined number of 32 RX Error occurrences in time window of 10 μs is reached the link drops. - Count MLT3 Errors at the signal processing output (100BT uses MLT3 coding, and when a violation of this coding is detected, an MLT3 error is declared).
-When a predefined number of 20 errors occurrences in 10μs is reached, the link drops. - 3.
+- 1. Count RX Error in the MII interface: When a predefined number of 32 RX Error occurrences in time window of 10μs is reached the link will drop. - 2.
+Count MLT3 Errors at the signal processing output (100BT uses MLT3 coding, and when a violation of this coding is detected, an MLT3 error is declared).
+When a predefined number of 20 errors occurrences in 10μs is reached the link will drop. - 3.
 Count Low Signal Quality Threshold crossing (When the signal quality is under a certain threshold that allows proper link conditions).
-When a predefined number of 20 occurrences in 10 μs is reached, the link drops. - 4.
-Signal or Energy Loss Indications.
-When the energy detector indicates energy loss, the link is dropped.
-Typical reaction time is 10 μs.
+When a predefined number of 20 occurrences in 10μs is reached, the link will drop. - 4.
+Signal/Energy loss indications.
+When Energy detector indicates Energy Loss, the link will be dropped.
+Typical reaction time is 10μs.

 The Fast Link Down functionality allows the use of each of these options separately or in any combination.

-NOTE Because this mode enables extremely quick reaction time, it is more exposed to temporary bad link-quality scenarios.
+Note that since this mode enables extremely quick reaction time, it is more exposed to temporary bad link-quality scenarios.